 Fitness for the Broke, Busy, and Brilliant

 College life is intense: classes, studying, part-time jobs, social activities, campus organizations, and trying to get enough sleep to function.
-Adding gym time feels impossible and expensive.
-The traditional advice to “hit the gym for an hour daily” doesn’t work when you’re juggling papers, exams, and the social whirlwind of campus life.
+Adding traditional gym time feels impossible and financially unrealistic for most students.
+The standard advice to “hit the gym for an hour daily” does not work when you are juggling 15 credit hours, midterms, a work-study job, and the social whirlwind of dorm life where plans form and dissolve within an hour.

-Your living space is tiny, you might have a roommate, and you definitely don’t have a home gym.
-What you need are workouts that fit in the space between your bed and desk, require zero equipment, and take less time than scrolling social media.
-Gym memberships cost money you don’t have.
-Your body is the best piece of fitness equipment ever created, and it’s free.
+Your living space is tiny, you might have a roommate on a different schedule, and you definitely do not have a home gym.
+What you actually need are workouts that fit in the space between your bed and desk, require zero equipment, and take less time than scrolling through Instagram before a 9 AM class.
+Gym memberships cost money that is better spent on textbooks, food, or actual rent.
+Your body is the best piece of fitness equipment ever created, and it is free, portable, and available in every dorm room on every campus in the world.

-College is also stressful.
-Academic pressure, social dynamics, career anxiety, and the general chaos of figuring out your life create chronic stress that impacts mental health, sleep, and physical wellbeing.
-Exercise is one of the most powerful stress management tools available, and it doesn’t require a therapist’s copay.
+College is also uniquely stressful.
+Academic pressure, social dynamics, career anxiety about the post-graduation cliff, financial concerns, and the general chaos of figuring out your identity create chronic stress that measurably impacts mental health, sleep quality, and physical wellbeing.
+Exercise is one of the most powerful stress management tools available, and critically, it does not require a therapist’s copay or an appointment booked three weeks out.
+Luo et al. (2022) confirmed across multiple studies of university students that physical activity interventions reliably reduced anxiety and depression symptoms, which matters because student mental health services on most campuses are overwhelmed and waitlisted, making self-deployable tools like bodyweight exercise genuinely valuable rather than a cheap substitute.

-The fitness habits you build in college set the foundation for lifelong health.
-Students who exercise regularly have better grades, lower stress, improved sleep, stronger immune systems, and better mental health.
-These habits compound over decades, influencing your career success, relationships, and overall quality of life.
-Huang et al. (2024) found that physical activity interventions reduced symptoms of anxiety, depression, and stress among undergraduate students with effect sizes ranging from moderate to large , making exercise one of the most evidence-backed mental health tools available to college students.
+The fitness habits you build during your undergraduate years set the foundation for lifelong health in a way that habits formed later rarely match.
+Students who exercise regularly have better grades, lower stress, improved sleep, stronger immune systems that actually matter during finals week when everyone is sick, and better mental health across the semester.
+Huang et al. (2024) found that physical activity interventions reduced symptoms of anxiety, depression, and stress among undergraduate students with effect sizes ranging from moderate to large, making exercise one of the most evidence-backed mental health tools available to college students who may not have easy access to formal clinical support.
+These habits compound over decades, influencing your career trajectory, relationships, and overall quality of life well past graduation.

 The Science: Why Exercise Makes You Smarter